-There are a number of construction methods used to prevent the side wall from collapsing.
-The most common method is shotcreting combined with anchors and underpinning to support the foundation of adjacent building.
+There are several construction methods used to prevent the sidewall from collapsing.
+The most common method is shotcreting combined with anchors and underpinning to support the foundation of the adjacent building.

-The process is costly, can involve expensive legal encroachment agreements, increases the construction time and lowers the value of the land.
+The process is costly, can involve expensive legal encroachment agreements, increases construction time and lowers the value of the land.